cherlix/leetcode/Review.md

 368: TLE.
 172: Didn't resolve.
 234: Optimal solution.
+334: No clue without looking into discussion.
+73:  first column and row as marker.
+116: clean and simple optimial solution with O(1) space complexity.

 Need to rewrite: (Don't use any data structure or algorithm, need aha moment)
 11:  TLE for log(n^2), need log(n).